 Quick question for you, aspiring lash stylist: What should you do when a client returns and asks you to fix their old lash extensions?
 Would you replace one section with new ones or remove the entire lash set?

-Here’s a sneak peek into Beauty Boss Academy's The Classic Course to help us answer the question.
+Here’s a sneak peek into Beauty Boss Academy's Classic Course to help us answer the question.

 The correct answer depends on your assessment.
 Lash extensions last a few weeks; they need continuous upkeep to remain in good condition.
 This is why lash fill appointments and removals are important.
 It allows you to fix your client's eyelash extensions to a pretty and healthy state and your client to switch to a new style if they want to.